 Another option is, pour 1/2 cup balsamic vinegar in a saucepan and reduce by half, then let cool prior to using.
 I love the thickened balsamic syrup on fruit, roasted vegetables and chilled dishes like this watermelon arugula salad.

 - olive oil

 - First thinly slice a red onion and cover completely with rice wine vinegar.
 Let sit for at least 1 hour or overnight.

 - Next, I actually cut the round watermelon into a square/rectangle, trimming off the outer rind and then the white rind corners if necessary.
 Slice the watermelon flesh into 4 thick slices and then each slice in half, then each half cut on the diagonal.
 You should have 16 triangles when finished.

-- To plate, drizzle some of the lemon thyme olive oil on each chilled plate.
+- To plate, drizzle olive oil on each chilled plate.
 Add some arugula salad greens, lay four watermelon triangles as shown or as you like.

-- Sprinkle some of the pickled red onions (see picture, reserve rest for other salads), a drizzle of balsamic syrup and crumbles of goat cheese.
+- Sprinkle some of the pickled red onions, a drizzle of balsamic syrup and crumbles of goat cheese.
 Top it all off with some freshly cracked black pepper and fresh thyme leaves.
 Serve chilled.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.